DallasMorningNews/interactives_starterkit/style-guide/style-guide.md

 | ![#efebde](https://placehold.it/15/efebde/000000?text=+) | Table Tan | #efebde | $tableBar |

 ### Chart Colors
 Data visualizations should make use of the colors below for displaying data.
-Preference in color usage is from left to right, but, is not set in stone.
+Preference in color usage is from top to bottom, but, is not set in stone.
 Use what works best for your visualization.

 | Swatch | Name | Hex | SCSS Variable |
 | :----- | :--- | :-- | :------------ |